The Orthologic of Epistemic Modals: Desiderata

 \ex.The butler did it$\dots$.\a. \# I'm not sure whether the butler might have done it, but what I said earlier is true. \b. \#I only said that the butler \emph{did it}, not that he \emph{might have} done it.

 The inference in question also seems to preserve truth under upward-entailing attitude predicates:

 \ex.
 John knows that Sue is at the party.
 So, John knows that Sue might be at the party.

-Finally, the inference seems to be supported by Modus Ponens (which is generally accepted to be valid for conditionals with epistemic antecedents, even if, as we discuss later, it is not valid for non-Boolean consequents).
+Finally, the inference seems to be supported by Modus Ponens (which is generally accepted to be valid for conditionals with epistemic antecedents, even if, as \citet{McGee:1985} and followers maintain, it is not valid for non-Boolean consequents).
 Suppose Mary says to Mark:

 \ex.
 If you might be sick, please let me know.
 Now suppose Mark is in fact sick.
 In light of \ref{mary}, it seems that he is therefore obligated to let Mary know that he is sick.} Given that $p\vDash \lozenge p$, orthomodularity says that $\Diamond p\vDash p\vee (\neg p\wedge\Diamond p)$.
-But, if our logic is \textsf{Epistemic}, the right disjunct of $p\vee (\neg p\wedge\Diamond p)$ is contradictory, so the disjunction is equivalent to $p$.
+But, if our logic is an \textsf{E}-logic, the right disjunct of $p\vee (\neg p\wedge\Diamond p)$ is contradictory, so the disjunction is equivalent to $p$; likewise, $(\neg p\wedge\Diamond p)\vee p$ is predicted to be equivalent to $p$.
 For example, consider \ref{dorrpair}:

 \ex. \a.
-Either it's the butler, or it isn't the butler but it might be. \b.
+Either it isn't the butler but it might be, or else it's the butler. \b.
 It's the butler.
 Intuitions here are somewhat unclear, because \ref{dorr} sounds infelicitous---as we would expect a disjunction with a contradictory disjunct to sound.
 Nonetheless, as \citet{Dorr:2013} observe, \ref{dorr} feels intuitively equivalent to \ref{dorrb}.
 However, orthomodularity predicts that `It might be the butler' entails \ref{dorr}.
-Hence, given the contradictoriness of $\neg p\wedge\lozenge p$, orthomodularity would let us infer $p$ from $\lozenge p$, which, again, is unacceptable.
+Hence, given the contradictoriness of $\neg p\wedge\lozenge p$, orthomodularity would let us infer $p$ from $\lozenge p$, which again is unacceptable.

 Distributivity entails orthomodularity, so the intuitive failure of the latter gives us yet another reason to reject distributivity.